acstud/lab1/README.md

   * Please make sure to clean your build directories before archiving.

 * __Please verify your compressed code repository__
-  * Please make sure your to be submitted code is being compiled and run perfectly with baseline project, you can check the [following](https://github.com/acstud/lab1/blob/master/code%20submission%20instructions.sh) instructions.
+  * Please make sure your to be submitted code is being compiled and run perfectly with the baseline project, you can check the [following](https://github.com/acstud/lab1/blob/master/code%20submission%20instructions.sh) instructions.

 * __The file name of your source code archive is GROUP_XX_netid0_netid1_netid2.zip__
   * Example: GROUP_01_alee_bzhang_cwang.zip - accepted.